 The Teaching of Mathematics at Rivington Primary School

 In order to support our teachers with delivering an effective recovery mathematics curriculum, our subject leader has attended training from Sarah Martin Consultancy Ltd who has worked with First4Maths to consider the best way forward for schools.
 We have made the decision not to create whole school Medium Term Plans at this point in the year.
 Instead we have used year group documents to give teachers the tools they need to create a Medium Term Plan that meets the needs of their children.
-These documents will be used by teachers to consider the children’s progress, coverage and achievements against the National Curriculum objectives and can be used alongside any scheme to support the delivery of mathematics, meaning we can continue to use Maths No Problem as well as supplementing with White Rose materials and Oak Academy - particularly to provide blended learning.
+These documents will be used by teachers to consider the children’s progress, coverage and achievements against the National Curriculum objectives and can be used alongside any scheme to support the delivery of mathematics, meaning we can continue to use Maths No Problem as well as supplementing with White Rose and Third Space Learning materials and Oak Academy - particularly to provide blended learning.
+We are currently reviewing how to use journals most effectively.

 Mathematics is a creative and highly interconnected discipline that has been developed over centuries, providing the solution to some of history’s most intriguing problems.
 It is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.
 A high-quality mathematics education therefore provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.
 Where possible our mathematics curriculum will be linked to our school values: Respect, Protect, Give Thanks, Keep Peace.